JochenHiller/concierge-tests/README.md

       {
         return new Implementation();
       }
-* Jersey: test case for Jackson classes
-* Extend xargs launcher obout wildcard support for simpler startup scripts
-  * Finalize Xargs contribution (multi-line properties, multiple properties, -fwstart option, reformat code)
-* Implementation for com.sun.* packages
-* Add a bug when running ConciergeExtension test cases: will not cleanup correctly, which results in further errors in test cases or in seldom cases to JavaVM crashs Seems to be a bug related to bundle jar file which will NOT be closed in all error situations
 * Add test cases for Xargs with initLevel
-* Add log information for resolveBundle when running into nested resolve calls (IllegalStateException)
-* Check Apache Gogo for reported errors/exceptions
-* Create bug for Apache Felix DS for order of activation/component
 * Download all bundles when remote URL is a p2-repo
 * Add wildcard capability to AbstractConciergeTestCase.installBundle to avoid to specify the version
   * Shall use the latest found version of a bundle